Effective Strategies for Asynchronous Software Engineering Agents: Branch-and-Merge Multi-Agent Coordination with SWE Primitives

 \subsection{Dependency-Aware Task Delegation}

-We prompt (see Appendix \ref{app:commit0-prompt} and \ref{app:paperbench-prompt}) the manager to convert the dependency structure constructed in Section \ref{sec:task-spec-dep-graph} into the small executable task units and assign them to each engineer.
-We instruct the manager to split the implementation work into at most $N$ major task groups, where $N$ is the maximum number of engineers allowed to work in parallel.
-The manager activates up to $N$ engineers for task groups whose dependencies have already been satisfied and not all $N$ engineers are necessarily activated.
+We prompt (see Appendix~\ref{app:commit0-prompt} and \ref{app:paperbench-prompt}) the manager to convert the dependency structure from Section~\ref{sec:task-spec-dep-graph} into small executable task units assigned to each engineer.
+The manager splits implementation work into at most $N$ major task groups, where $N$ is the maximum number of parallel engineers, activating up to $N$ engineers whose dependencies are satisfied (not all $N$ are necessarily activated).
 Files with strong or circular dependencies are grouped together and assigned to the same engineer to reduce cross-agent coordination.

-At each delegation step, the manager selects next tasks with top priority from the major task group.
-We prompt the manager to prioritize the tasks that enable earlier test execution, expose more evaluation signals, or that lie closer to the upstream end of the dependency chain are preferred.
+At each delegation step, the manager selects next tasks with top priority from the major task group, prioritized based on tasks that enable earlier test execution, expose more evaluation signals, or lie closer to the upstream end of the dependency chain.
 We suggest to the manager that engineers typically start with simpler functions before moving on to more complex ones.
-The manager dynamically updates the dependency state after the implementation of the intermediate engineer and decides whether to assign the next task or keep the engineer idle.
+The manager dynamically updates dependency state after an engineer merges code and decides whether to assign the next task or keep the engineer idle.
 We define one round as a complete cycle of delegation, implementation, and dependency update.
-The process continues until no executable task groups remain or predefined execution limits are reached.
+The process continues until no executable task groups remain or execution limits are reached.